 The last two years of medical school usually include the clerkship, or the clinical portion of the training.
 Most clinical training takes place in teaching hospitals.
 It provides supervised experience working with patients and gives students an idea of which medical specialty they want to pursue.
 During clinical rotations, students are part of a medical team, led by an attending physician, that includes residents (doctors-in-training) and interns (first-year residents).

-Another reason as to why go to med school in the Caribbean?
-For RUSM students, clinical training takes place at hospitals with accredited residency programs in the United States or in the United Kingdom.
-There are three affiliated hospitals in the United Kingdom and 23 RUSM-affiliated hospital programs spread throughout the United States are ACGME- or LCME-approved.
+Another reason why go to med school in the Caribbean?
+For Ross Med students, clinical training takes place at hospitals with accredited residency programs in the United States.
+There are more than 25 Ross Med-affiliated hospital programs spread throughout the United States that are ACGME- or LCME-approved.
 Elective rotations may take place at a number of other hospitals, and students interested in a global health career may do parts of their rotations in other countries.

-RUSM’s Office of Career Attainment (OCA) provides advice and support to students during the critical clinical rotations as well as during the residency application and matching process.
+Ross Med's Office of Career Attainment (OCA) provides advice and support to students during the critical clinical rotations as well as during the residency application and matching process.
 The OCA also prepares students for the second round of the USMLE, which students must pass to earn ECFMG certification and to graduate.
-(RUSM students do well on that exam too, passing at an 89 percent rate on the first try.)
+(Ross Med students do well on that exam too, passing at an 89 percent rate on the first try.)

 Fourth: Getting In